Ellothil/collaborative-editor/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Getting Started
-IMPORTANT: Because of a hardware problem, the demo server is currently not available.
-I am working to fix this as fast as possible.
 - Open the linked website ([nils-reith.de](https://nils-reith.de/)) in two different browsers or tabs on one or multiple desktop devices.
   - IMPORTANT: Tested with Chrome on Windows, some AI-heavy Browsers like Arc or Comet might not work because of browser-side bugs.
 - You can then start writing into the default document and collaborate in realtime with other users or create more documents (or delete them)